Guidelines for Implementing and Modifying Forward FOCUS

 Consider making the FOCUS part of a weekly assignment checklist, reminder email, and other typical method used to communicate tasks to students.

 - Explain in writing, video, and/or in person:

 - The purpose: Why are you doing this?
 What do you hope to learn?
 What will you do with results and what, if applicable, have you changed in your teaching based on student feedback?
 What might they gain from doing the survey?
 If possible, give an example of a change you’ve made to your courses from past student end-of-term feedback.

 - Reassure them their answers are anonymous and that you want their honest and constructive feedback.

 - State that it will take them approximately 8-10 minutes to complete the survey.

-- Describe/Show them where/how to access the survey.
+- Show them where/how to access the survey.

-- Clarify the date and time by which they should complete the survey and what they should do if they have any questions (email you?
-Post on discussion board?
-Etc.)
+- Clarify the date and time by which they should complete the survey and what they should do if they have any questions or difficulty accessing.

 - Remind students about the survey periodically.